LennyBicknel/Python-Text-Adventure/README.md

 If you'd like to contribute at this stage of development, helping by refactoring code and leaving a helpful commit description explaining why the edited code is superior is very much appreciated.

-Master branch is for working releases, dev branch is for development of the next release.
-(Obviously)
+Currently there is only a master branch, however when the first working release is ready, a dev branch will be created and all work towards the next release will be done on there.
+The dev branch will be merged with the master when the release is complete and stable.